sacrefies/csc643_bigdata/project2/docs/report.md

 *Figure 22: UI after user clicks on `Get Result`*

 #### Reset
 The feature `Reset` offers a complete cleanup.
-It removes the data set which is defined by `GOOG_DATASET_NAME` and recreate the data set under the project.
+It removes the data set which is defined by `GOOG_DATASET_NAME` and recreates the data set under the project.

-Figure 23 and 24 show the implementations.
+Figures 23 and 24 show the implementations.

 ```python
 class Reset(webapp2.RequestHandler):